molstar/molstar/src/extensions/volume-tools/README.md

 - `VolumeMaskBehavior` — add to the plugin spec.
 - `MaskVolumeFromSource` — state transformer building the mask volume from the view polygons, structure proximity, or both.
+- `MaskSelectionColorThemeProvider` (`mask-selection`) — colors the source surface by whether each voxel is selected by the current polygons, so the selection is visible before the mask is built.

 ```ts
 import { VolumeMaskBehavior } from 'molstar/lib/extensions/volume-tools/mask';